Update, April 2021: Samsung Galaxy S21 Ultra review, three months later

 Should you choose to shoot 108MP stills, you'll be able to zoom far closer into your shots than a 12MP image would allow; to compensate, Samsung adds a lot of sharpening to the binned shots, almost to a comical level.
 Still, at about 23MP per photo (nearly six times the size of 12MP photos), 108MP is just too heavy, and I'm happy to shoot in 12MP in just about any scenario.

 No matter what resolution you decide to shoot in, the S21 Ultra takes absolutely stellar shots with a shocking level of natural depth for a smartphone camera — though it's still very much a Samsung camera.
-That means the S21 Ultra has a strong tendency to overexposure and oversaturate most photos to get that "popping" effect.
-That certainly isn't my preference, but it's also not inherently bad; tastes vary, and Samsung has stuck with this recipe for years because people generally seem to prefer that pop over technically perfect colors.
+That means the S21 Ultra has a strong tendency to overexpose and oversaturate most photos to get that "popping" effect.
+That certainly isn't my preference, but it's also not inherently bad; tastes vary.
+Samsung has stuck with this recipe for years because people generally seem to prefer that pop over technically perfect colors.

 I won't dwell much more on Samsung's heavy-handed approach to image processing because you likely already know whether or not you enjoy that look, but know that it's just as present on the S21 Ultra as on any other Samsung device.
+To further illustrate what this looks like, I took some comparison photos around New York with the S21 Ultra, along with the OnePlus 9 Pro, OnePlus 8 Pro, and Pixel 5.

 While there's no dedicated macro lens or shooting mode, the S21 Ultra actually does a great job at holding focus up close to a subject.
 Even while holding the phone just an inch away from the microfoam in my homemade latte or the trim of the stairway in a historic hotel, there's no shortage of sharp detail in macro shots.

 The S21 Ultra really does make big strides in low light, as well.
-The 108MP Bright Night sensor takes in a surprising amount of light without having to kick in any sort of special shooting mode — though night mode is still an option, of course, and the phone will automatically toggle it on when appropriate, typically on a two second exposure.
+The 108MP Bright Night sensor takes in a surprising amount of light without having to kick in any sort of special shooting mode — though night mode is still an option, of course, and the phone will automatically toggle it on when appropriate, typically on a two-second exposure.
 The camera maintains a low level of noise in all but the darkest scenarios, and you get the same wildly impressive natural bokeh.

 Samsung has updated its Single Take camera mode on the S21 Ultra, giving you the option to capture even more types of shots at once.
 Those types now include filtered videos, filtered photos, speed effect clips, portraits, wide/cropped shots, and highlight videos — all of which are captured in the span of roughly 10 seconds with a single press of the shutter button.

 In addition, Samsung says it's taken user feedback and reduced the intensity of its face smoothing filters to create a more natural look when taking portraits.
 The smoothness filter is still on by default, but matching the sliders to the same filter on the S20 Ultra, the effect does look a bit more tame — though I still prefer to disable it entirely.
-You can also adjust skin tones, slim your jawline, or enlargen your eyes through camera software's built-in filters, if you so choose.
+You can also adjust skin tones, slim your jawline, or enlargen your eyes through camera software's built-in filters if you so choose.

 Telephoto (zoom) cameras